Astranomicals/e-lux/README.md

 ![sync](https://user-images.githubusercontent.com/36015859/41048997-8a8319a6-6975-11e8-88f5-48e63734b6d5.gif)

-At this point you should have `incredibletheme` installed with all custom field groups imported and synced.
+At this point you should have `astratheme` installed with all custom field groups imported and synced.
 Moving forward you should be able to edit anything you want without issue.

 ### Using Gulp